berkayvuranok/berkayvuranok/README.md

 🎓 3rd-year Computer Engineering student at **Trakya University**
 💡 Enthusiastic, curious, and always eager to learn and grow
-🚀 I enjoy creating user-friendly applications, solving problems, and turning ideas into impactful solutions I’ve been exploring new technologies, building projects, and challenging myself to improve.
+🚀 I enjoy creating user-friendly applications, solving problems, and turning ideas into impactful solutions.

 ---